Get control of your cohort analysis

 As I said earlier, Tyvand clearly uses cohort analysis a lot.
-He spends valuable time, focusing on where people have come from and how much value they are generating for the Bearded Colonel.
+He spends valuable time to focusing on how much value customers they are generating for the Bearded Colonel.

-I’m delighted to say that The Bearded Colonel are using Websand and I’m really excited to see how they are going to use our platform to manage their cohorts and make the Bearded Colonel even more successful .
+I’m delighted to say that The Bearded Colonel are using Websand.
+I’m really excited to see how they are going to use our platform to manage their cohorts and make the Bearded Colonel even more successful.

 If you are looking for a platform to help you manage your cohorts, improve your marketing and generally make your life easier.
 Follow Tyvand’s lead and sign up.